Some results on regularity and monotonicity of the speed for excited random walk in low dimensions

 In Section $2$ we present the renewal structure for random walks, we also recall some important properties of renewal times.

 In Section $3$ we give the proof of Theorem \ref{smallD}.
-We use Girsanov's transform with renewal time to prove that the speed of ERW is infinitely differentiable for bias $\be$ positive.
-For the existence of the derivative at critical point $0$, we use a special method for ERW.
+We use Girsanov's transform with renewal time to prove that the speed of $1$-ERW is infinitely differentiable for bias $\be$ positive.
+For the existence of the derivative at critical point $0$, we use a special method for $1$-ERW.

 In Section $4$ we prove Theorem \ref{monotonesmall}.
 Firstly, we introduce the coupling of $m-$ERW with stationary random walk with bias $\be$.
-For the monotonicity of the range of simple random walk (resp. $m=+\infty$) we see that a similar proof can apply for the case random walk in random environment on integer (i.e. in dimension $d=1$).
+For the monotonicity of the range of simple random walk ($\infty$-ERW) we see that a similar proof can apply for the case random walk in random environment on integer (i.e. in dimension $d=1$).
 For the dimension $d\geq 2$ we have known yet how to prove this problem.
-For monotonicity of the speed when $m$ large enough, we use the coupling method and a key Lemma presented in this section.
+Actually a lot is known about monotonicity of 1-dimensional multi-excited random walks (including RWRE).
+This includes monotonicity of running maxima, local times, velocity...(see \cite{Zer05},\cite{HSa12}, \cite{Pet13}, \cite{Hol15}), the continuity of the speed was considered in \cite{Zer05},\cite{BS08}.
+For monotonicity of the speed of $m$-ERW when $m$ large enough, we use the coupling method and a key Lemma presented in this section.